meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Wallet clients should implement a fallback mechanism to display changes to the user-visible contracts via registry-specific choices that are not part of the standard.
-For example, they could show the JSON rendering of the choice name and argument, and offer an option to the user to inspect the full sub-transaction below the choice.
+For example, they could show the JSON rendering of the choice name and argument together with the archival and creation of the affected contracts; and offer an option to the user to inspect the full sub-transaction below the choice.

 ## Rationale